yui540/Shuvi/README.en.md

 ### ---- Start a comfortable video life, with Shuivi.

-## Lisence
+## Lisense
-This software is published under MIT Lisence.
+This software is published under MIT Lisense.